YasharF/semantic-auto-release/README.md

 1. **Bump job**: Analyzes commits since the last release, calculates the next version, updates `CHANGES.md` and package files, and opens a PR from a bump branch.
 2. **Validation job**: Ensures only expected files changed and the PR was authored by automation.
 If valid, it enables auto-merge.
-3. **Publish job**: Runs on merge to `main`.
-If the bump commit is present, it publishes to npm, creates a GitHub Release, and deletes the bump branch.
+3. **Publish job**: Runs when a bump PR is merged into `main`.
+If the PR meets the criteria (automation author, correct branch naming), it publishes to npm, creates a GitHub Release, and deletes the bump branch.

 ---